BSrinivasNaik/personal-website-with-ai-collab/memory-bank/systemPatterns.md

 ## System Architecture

-The website will be a single-page application with vertical-scrollable sections.
-Each section will be a React component.
+The website is a single-page application with vertical-scrollable sections, with each section implemented as a React component.
+It is now successfully deployed and accessible via a custom domain.

 ## Key Technical Decisions